-The user can write the data through SPI interface.
+When the IF_sel is 0, the user can write the data through SPI interface.
 All packets will be written into the CB buffers.
 Hence, the user needs to check the corresponding interrupts.
 The usage of the interrupts is listed below.